HomeGuidesAPI Reference

 }

-1. Once you have saved all configuration changes, restart VS Code to apply the new settings.
+1. Once you have saved all configuration changes, terminate all VS Code processes and relaunch VS Code to apply the new settings.

 2. Verify the connection by looking for visual indicators and asking a question to test the connection.